Seeed-Studio/wiki-documents/docs/Grove-Ear-clip_Heart_Rate_Sensor.md

 <!-- This Markdown file was created from http://www.seeedstudio.com/wiki/Grove_-_Ear-clip_Heart_Rate_Sensor -->

+## Projects

+**Transportation data visualization with Google Map**：We use the Wio LTE cat.1 to monitor transportation GPS and other info.
+For cold chain, we can monitor the GPS location together with temperature and humidity.
+For the bicycling,  we can monitor the GPS location together with the hear rate.

+<iframe frameborder='0' height='327.5' scrolling='no' src='https://project.seeedstudio.com/SeeedStudio/atmospheric-pollution-visualization-1940f4/embed' width='350'></iframe>

 ## Tech Support
 Please submit any technical issue into our [forum](http://forum.seeedstudio.com/) or drop mail to techsupport@seeed.cc.